The Bankrate promise

 |Annual fee||$0||$95 ($0 intro annual fee for the first year)|

-Amex Blue Cash Preferred vs. Citi Custom Cash highlights
+Citi Custom Cash vs. Amex Blue Cash Preferred highlights

-With the Blue Cash Preferred, you can earn a $300 statement credit after you spend $3,000 in purchases within the first six months.
-The Citi Custom Cash, on the other hand, offers 20,000 ThankYou points — worth $200 in cash back — after spending $750 on purchases in the first three months.
+With the Amex Blue Cash Preferred, you can earn a $250 statement credit after you spend $3,000 in purchases within the first six months.
+The Citi Custom Cash, however, offers 20,000 Citi ThankYou points — worth $200 in cash back — after spending $1,500 on purchases in the first six months.

-You’ll need to spend $500 for six months to earn the Blue Cash Preferred’s bonus and $250 for three months to reach the Citi Custom Cash’s bonus.
+You’ll need to spend $500 for six months to earn the Blue Cash Preferred’s bonus and $250 for six months to reach the Citi Custom Cash’s bonus.

 You can earn plenty of cash back with either of these cards, but the Blue Cash Preferred’s rewards structure offers more flexibility.

-Both cards’ rewards programs are valuable, but the Blue Cash Preferred’s 6 percent offering in two categories and various 3 percent categories gives it the edge.
+Both cards’ rewards programs are valuable, but the Blue Cash Preferred’s 6 percent back in two categories and 3 percent back in two categories gives it the edge.

 Annual fee winner: Citi Custom Cash

-The Citi Custom Cash Card charges no annual fee, while the American Express Blue Cash Preferred charges a $95 annual fee.
-The Blue Cash Preferred does offer a $0 introductory annual fee for the first year, but the Citi Custom Cash’s lack of an annual fee in general is hard to beat.
+The Citi Custom Cash Card charges no annual fee, while the American Express Blue Cash Preferred charges a $95 annual fee ($0 intro annual fee for the first year).
+The Citi Custom Cash’s $0 annual fee is hard to beat.